50 Simple Ways to Boost Your Metabolism

 Get your pumpkin fix

 You probably already know that pumpkin is delicious, but the healthy squash may also help boost metabolism, Lohre says.
 The trick is in the hefty dose of fiber it provides.
 “Research shows that fiber can rev your fat burn by as much as 30 percent,” she says.
 “Aim for at least 25 grams a day—the amount in about three servings each of fruits and vegetables.”
-And at all costs, avoid these 12 everyday habits that slow your metabolism.

 You may be able to jump-start your metabolism as soon as you wake up by drinking a large glass of water.
-Founder of Hispanic Food Communications, Sylvia Melendez-Klinger, RD, suggests placing a glass by your beside before you go to bed and drinking it first thing every morning.
+Founder of Hispanic Food Communications, Sylvia Melendez-Klinger, RD, suggests placing a glass by your bedside before you go to bed and drinking it first thing every morning.
 A 2016 study in the Journal of Human Nutrition and Dietetics suggested that people who drink more plain water take in fewer calories, sugar-sweetened beverages, and unhealthy fats than those who drink less.
 These are the easy ways to jump-start your metabolism.

 Never, ever skip breakfast